 Since the dawn of time (ok, not quite), one of the greatest barriers to entry for becoming a programmer has been learning to code.
 Not only is coding a skill that takes years to become good at (does anyone ever really “master” coding?), it’s extremely difficult to get started because:

 For beginning programmers, even the phrase “build an app” can be intimidating.
+You can dig deeper into the differences between no-code, low-code and full code development in our article here.

 Our goal with UI Builder is to lower that barrier and make it much easier to get started bringing your idea to life.
 UI Builder addresses all of the above concerns: